otlw/otlw.github.io/assess/index.md

 To know when to call assessors we need to have an understanding of the relationships between different assessments and skills.

 An assessment belongs to a single "tag"; a smart contract with an arbitrary description which can have multiple other tags as parents.
+A parent is any tag more general than the child, building up a **hierarchal ontology** organizing concepts.
 These tags store a database of users who have earned them, and hence are qualified to assess.
 In this way we can move up a tree, pulling first assessors with the most relevant experience.

 The tag abstraction is extremely versatile, as each has no defined purpose.
 A tag doesn't have to be a concept or a piece of knowledge, it can serve as a rule set or a modifier.
 Essentially any goal a user might have can be described through tag dependencies.